 Charlotte Car Wreck: To What Damages Are You Entitled?

 Tragically, Charlotte car wrecks happen daily and routinely.
 If you have been hurt in a car wreck through no fault of your own, you may be asking yourself: “What damages can I recover?”
 “Will I be able to pay the medical bills?”
 “What about the damage to my car?”
-Before going any further, you need to contact a skilled Charlotte auto injury lawyer who knows North Carolina law, knows the legal system, and is dedicated to helping you recover the full and fair amount of compensation for your injuries and damages.
+Before going any further, you need to contact a skilled Charlotte auto accident lawyer who knows North Carolina law, knows the legal system, and is dedicated to helping you recover the full and fair amount of compensation for your injuries and damages.

 Legal Principle — Tortfeasors In North Carolina are Responsible for All Damages